luiscartor/luiscartor.github.io.old/RMT_part2.md

 ### Other plots

-There are many other types of plots that are easy to represent in R, such as pie charts, barplots, density graphs, network plots.
-Another strong advantage of using R is its capabilities for the representation of maps.
-In the next part of the tutorial, we will explore R capabilities for ploting maps and other spatial data.
+There are many other types of plots that are easy to represent in R, such as pie charts, barplots, density graphs, network plots, etc. Another strong advantage of using R is its capabilities for the representation of maps.
+In the next part of the tutorial, we will explore R capabilities for plotting maps and other spatial data.

 <br>

 > ### Excercises
 >
 > 1. Type `iris` in your R console and explore the `iris` dataset (built-in in R).
 Explore the descriptives (mean, sd, quartiles) of the sepal lenghts for each species.
-Hint: to subset the rows of the to a certain species, use: iris\[iris$species=="name.of.species",\].
+Hint: to subset the rows of the to a certain species, use: iris\[iris$Species=="name.of.species",\].
 > 2. Using the `iris` dataset, create a boxplot with the sepal length for each species.
 Save the plot to disk.
 > 3. Using the `iris` dataset, creata a linear regression model for the variation of sepal length against the variation of sepal witdth.
 Create a scatter plot with those values and plot the regression line.
 Save the plot to disk.
 > 4. AT HOME: explore the library `ggplot2` for graphic creation in R.